rakanus/one-system/README.md

 # (2) check availability by ( date - time range )
-this functions allows you to check the availability of booking to particular Stadium at particular date and time-range , Before make a book .
+This functions allows you to check the availability of booking to particular Stadium at particular date and time-range , Before make a book .
 - NOTICE : the NEW_STADIUM_BOOK function alredy make a check before excuteing the booking .
 - NOTICE: There are NO ANY charge for this function .